-Once therapy is initiated, repeat measurements of plasma sodium are mandatory to gauge the therapeutic success, and, most importantly, to ascertain a slow plasma-sodium normalization with a recommended maximum rate of 0.5 mmol/l/h plasma-sodium increase.
-Again, the delivery of higher concentrated sodium chloride solution is allowed strictly for symptomatic patients, as outlined before.
+Once therapy is initiated, repeat measurements of plasma sodium are mandatory to gauge the therapeutic response, and, most importantly, to ascertain a slow plasma-sodium normalization with a recommended maximum rate of 0.5 mmol/l/h plasmasodium increase.
+Again, the delivery of higher concentrated sodium chloride solution is allowed strictly for symptomatic patients.
 A significant proportion of in-hospital mortality relating to hyponatremia likely is due to a too rapid sodium normalization in long-standing hyponatremia.
-The consequence of too rapid sodium normalization is the osmotic demyelination syndrome due to a rapid intra- to-extracellular water transfer and subsequent brain swelling that exceeds the percentage of cerebrospinal fluid volume capacity (usually around 8% but higher in elderly with a hydrocephalus ex vacuo).
+The consequence of too rapid sodium normalization is the osmotic demyelination syndrome due to a rapid intrato-extracellular water transfer and subsequent brain swelling that exceeds the percentage of cerebrospinal fluid volume capacity (usually around 8% but higher in elderly with a hydrocephalus ex vacuo).